The American Library Association defines Information Literacy as:

 Have a research-based assignment?

-Collaboration.
-I will be happy to collaborate with you on creating research-based assignments that meet your learning objectives.
+Collaborate.
+I will be happy to work with you on creating research-based assignments that meet your learning objectives.

-Ensure Student Success.
-One way to help your students successfully complete assignments is to inform the library in advance of any assignments that may involve librarians helping students.
-Knowing the objectives of research-based assignments and the expected learning outcomes helps us answer student questions more successfully.
+Maximize Student Success.
+A great way to help students succeed with such assignments is to inform the library in advance of any assignments likely to involve librarians helping students.
+Knowing the objectives of research-based assignments and the expected learning outcomes enables us do a better job of helping your students.

-Additional availability might include written or visual tutorials for using specific information resources or copies of library assignments.
+Additional content can include written or multimedia tutorials for using specific information resources, copies of assignments, and much more.
 Contact me if you would like to create one for your class.